ssurbhi560/ssurbhi560.github.io/_posts/2019-09-19-second-amu-oss-session.md

 At last he just asked everyone to "JUST START" take the first step, it's the hardest but take it anyway, because you don't have any excuse to not to do that, and at last Husain bhai said **"Action is always better than inaction"**.

 Here are few resources, he suggested, that he also used for his interview preparation:

-- Naraimha Karunmanchi 's Data Structures and Algorithms.
+-Naraimha Karunmanchi 's Data Structures and Algorithms.

 If you want to watch the whole session, you can watch it on YouTube, here is the [link](https://youtu.be/qwdn3ToFG1Q)